 BricsCAD Overview

-BricsCAD has come a long way from being just another AutoCAD alternative.
+BricsCAD has come a long way from being just another one in many AutoCAD alternatives.
 It’s now a versatile CAD solution with its own unique strengths.

 Bricsys developed it and there are different versions, like BricsCAD Lite, Pro, BIM and Mechanical, which are designed for different purposes.